 Maryland established a governance structure that facilitates the development of a statewide, locally driven interoperability plan that meets the needs of public safety first responders.
-On July 10, 2008, Governor O'Malley signed an Executive Order formally establishing Maryland's Statewide Interoperability Executive Committee (SIEC), along with its Practitioner Steering Committee (PSC).
-The first meeting of the SIEC and PSC was held on May 28, 2009.
+On July 10, 2008, Governor Martin O'Malley signed an Executive Order formally establishing Maryland's Statewide Interoperability Executive Committee (SIEC), along with its Practitioner Steering Committee (PSC).

-The SIEC is comprised of senior elected and appointed officials from State, county, and municipal governments.
-The SIEC has the responsibility to provide policy-level advice regarding public safety communications interoperability, and to promote the efficient and effective use of resources for matters related to public safety communications and interoperability of Homeland Security (GOHS) on all matters pertaining to communications interoperability including assessment, acquisition, standardization, planning, management, use, and oversight of communications.
+The SIEC is comprised of senior elected and appointed officials from State, county, and municipal governments appointed by the Governor.
+The SIEC has the responsibility to provide policy-level advice regarding public safety communications interoperability and to promote the efficient and effective use of resources for matters related to public safety communications and interoperability.

+The PSC was established to provide recommendations and advice to the SIEC and the Governor's Office of Homeland Security (GOHS) on all matters pertaining to communications interoperability including assessment, acquisition, standardization, planning, management, use, and oversight of communications.
 The PSC is comprised of senior communications practitioners from all fields of public safety.
 These individuals represent Federal, State, county, and municipal governments, as well as non-governmental organizations.
-The PSC established the following three permanent subcommittees that provide the subject matter expertise required to implement public safety communications and interoperability projects: 1) Administrative and Budgetary Support Subcommittee, 2) Technical Subcommittee, and 3) Operations Subcommittee.
+The PSC established the following three permanent subcommittees that provide the subject matter expertise required to implement public safety communications and interoperability projects: 1) Administrative and Budgetary

+Support Subcommittee, 2) Technical Subcommittee, and 3) Operations Subcommittee.